-Cunningham Middle School students have witnessed remarkable changes at their profile location after 7 years of monitoring.
+Cunningham Middle School students have witnessed remarkable changes in the dune crest elevation at their profile location after 9 years of monitoring.
 When the program began in 2009, a new profile marker was established along the profile azimuth directly behind the foredune so as to shorten the profile for the middle school students.
 Because of the sparse vegetation on the foredune, sand is constantly being rearranged by prevailing winds.

-Sand has been transported from the top of the foredune down the back slope of the dune so that now the landward toe of the dune has buried the new datum pipe.
-In addition, the continuous line of vegetation is gradually moving landward.
-This North Padre Island site has added a highly dynamic foredune location to the THSCMP system that will be interesting to monitor and to compare with the well-vegetated foredunes to the north on Mustang Island.
+Sand had been transported from the top of the foredune down the back slope of the dune so that the landward toe of the dune buried the new datum pipe.
+This North Padre Island site has added a highly dynamic foredune location to the THSCMP system that is interesting to monitor and to compare with the well-vegetated foredunes to the north on Mustang Island.

 Six new monitoring sites were added during the 2015-2016 academic year.
-Cunningham Middle School added a site on the North Padre Island seawall (fig. 9).
-This location will be monitoring the effects of beach nourishment using beneficial use material from Packery Channel and beach maintenance practices seaward of the seawall.
+The addition of High Island High School to THSCMP created three new monitoring sites on Bolivar Peninsula (fig. 5).
+Two of the sites are adjacent to Rollover Pass.
+The location of these sites will allow for monitoring of the effects to adjacent beaches when the pass is closed.
 Ball High School students added sites at Jamaica Beach and the Dellanera RV Park southwest of the Galveston Seawall (fig. 6).
 The Jamaica Beach site monitors a CEPRA sponsored dune restoration project.
 The Dellanera site monitors a beach nourishment and dune creation project at this chronically eroding location.
-With the addition of High Island High School, three new monitoring sites were established on Bolivar Peninsula (fig. 5).
+Cunningham Middle School added a site on the North Padre Island seawall (fig. 9).
+This location monitors the effects of beach nourishment using beneficial use material from Packery Channel and beach maintenance practices seaward of the seawall.